six-two/mkdocs-placeholder-plugin/docs/advanced-configuration.md

 If it is enabled, the table will be wrapped in a collapsible admonition.
 If this is enabled and the required markdown extensions (`admonition` and `pymdownx.details`) are not specified in the `mkdocs.yml`, then the extensions will be added by the plugin.
 Has no effect, when `auto_placeholder_tables` is disabled.

+### auto_placeholder_tables_javascript

+If set to `True`, the automatic placeholder input tables will be generated with JavaScript whenever the page is visited.
+`False` means that the tables will be generated during the mkdocs build process.

 ### debug_javascript